Kyronne/coding-diary-app/README.md

 Could have:

-- AI that suggest further things to learn.
+- Github Pages integration
 - Profile page with overview, tech stack etc.
+- Personal Blog about learning to code.

 Not Have:

 - Explore further deployed App APIs and how they can be intergrated.
+- Codewars Api to track progress - Api is buggy.
+- AI that suggest further things to learn.